-C.20 ADMINISTRATION OF EVIDENTIAL & NON-EVIDENTIAL PROPERTY
+M) ADMINISTRATION OF EVIDENTIAL & NON-EVIDENTIAL PROPERTY

-C.20.1 The Chief Constable is required to exercise a duty of care and safeguard evidential or non-evidential property pending decisions on its ownership, or private property of an individual e.g. a suspect in custody.
+C.8.39 The Chief Constable is required to exercise a duty of care and safeguard evidential or non-evidential property pending decisions on its ownership, or private property of an individual e.g. a suspect in custody.

-To determine procedures for the safekeeping of the private property of a person, other than a member of staff, under his guardianship or supervision.
-These procedures shall be made available to all appropriate employees.
-For more detailed information please refer to the Evidential and Non-Evidential Standard Operating Procedure (SOP).

-- ii) To determine procedures for the safekeeping of evidential or nonevidential property.
+- i) To determine procedures for the safekeeping of the private property of a person, other than a member of staff, under his guardianship or supervision.
+These procedures shall be made available to all appropriate employees. - ii) To determine procedures for the safekeeping of evidential or nonevidential property.
 These procedures shall be made available to all appropriate employees and shall make specific reference to the need for insurance of valuable items.
-For more detailed information please refer to the Evidential and Non-Evidential Standard Operating Procedure (SOP). - ii)iii) To issue separate financial instructions for dealing with cash, including seized-cash seized under the Proceeds of Crime Act.

-C.20.3 Responsibilities of a All employees are responsible for C.20.4

-C.0.0C.20.3 To notifying the Chief Constable immediately in the case of loss or diminution in value of such private property.
+For more detailed information please refer to the Evidential and Non-Evidential Standard Operating Procedure (SOP). - iii) To issue separate financial instructions for dealing with cash, including cash seized under the Proceeds of Crime Act. - C.8.41 All employees are responsible for notifying the Chief Constable immediately in the case of loss or diminution in value of such private property.

-C.21 GIFTS, LOANS AND SPONSORSHIP
+N) GIFTS, LOANS AND SPONSORSHIP

-- C.21.1 In accordance with the Police Act 1996, the PFCC may decide to accept gifts of money and gifts or loans of other property or services (e.g. car parking spaces) if they will enable the police either to enhance or extend the service which they would normally be expected to provide.
-The terms on which gifts or loans are accepted may allow commercial sponsorship of some police force activities. - C.21.2 Gifts, loans and sponsorship are particularly suitable for multi-agency work such as crime prevention, community relations work, and victim support schemes. - C.21.3 Gifts, loans and sponsorship can be accepted from any source which has genuine and well-intentioned reasons for wishing to support specific projects.
+C.8.42 In accordance with the Police Act 1996, the PFCC may decide to accept gifts of money and gifts or loans of other property or services (e.g. car parking spaces) if they will enable the police either to enhance or extend the service which they would normally be expected to provide.
+The terms on which gifts or

+- loans are accepted may allow commercial sponsorship of some police force activities. - C.8.43 Gifts, loans and sponsorship are particularly suitable for multi-agency work such as crime prevention, community relations work, and victim support schemes. - C.8.44 Gifts, loans and sponsorship can be accepted from any source which has genuine and well-intentioned reasons for wishing to support specific projects.
 In return, the provider may expect some publicity or other acknowledgement.
-It is acceptable to allow the provider to display the organisation's name or logo on publicity material, provided this does not dominate or detract from the purpose of the supported project. - C.21.4 The total value of gifts, loans and sponsorship accepted should not exceed 1% of the PFCC's annual gross revenue budget of the Fforce and PFCC.
+It is acceptable to allow the provider to display the organisation's name or logo on publicity material, provided this does not dominate or detract from the purpose of the supported project. - C.8.45 The total value of gifts, loans and sponsorship accepted should not exceed 1% of the PFCC's annual gross revenue budget of the force and PFCC.

-C.21.5 Responsibilities of the PFCC
+C.8.46 Responsibilities of the PFCC: